vercel-solutions/nextjs16-conf-workshop/README.md

 Add a dynamic section to the end of the blog post page to show the featured posts.

-### Task 7: Implement loading shells

-Create meaningful loading shells for the dynamic parts of the app, at least for the /blog page.

 ## Bonus Tasks

 - Show the active category in the `category-filter` component.